Hemoglobin A1c (A1c): Optimal Testing Recommendations

 What does the test tell me?

-A1c evaluates the glycemic control over the last 2 to 3 months by measuring the percentage of glycated hemoglobin in the blood.
-A1c ≥ 6.5% is diagnostic of diabetes while an A1c of 5.7-6.4 % indicates prediabetes.
-A therapeutic target of <7.0% can be used for non-pregnant adult diabetics, or <8.0% for those with limited life expectancy or where the harms of treatment outweigh the benefits. [back to top]
+Hemoglobin A1c reflects the mean blood glucose over the last 2 to 3 months by measuring the percentage of glycated hemoglobin in the blood.
+A1c ≥ 6.5% is one of the diagnostic criteria for diabetes (with diagnosis requiring two abnormal test results in the absence of unequivocal hyperglycemia), while an A1c of 5.7-6.4% indicates prediabetes.
+A therapeutic target of <7.0% can be used for non-pregnant children, adolescents, or adults with diabetes, or <8.0% for those with limited life expectancy or where the harms of treatment outweigh the benefits. [back to top]

 When should I order this test?

-This test can be ordered to screen adults for diabetes or to diagnose patients with symptoms suggestive of diabetes.
-It can also be ordered in asymptomatic adults who are overweight or obese and have one or more risk factors for diabetes.
-A1c should be ordered on all patients, starting at 45 years of age and thereafter at 3-year intervals if results are normal 1.
-In prediabetic patients, A1c testing should be ordered yearly.
-To monitor diabetic patients, A1c should be ordered at least twice yearly in patients who have achieved stable glycemic control and quarterly in patients whose treatment has recently changed or who are not meeting their goals. [back to top]
+This test can be ordered to screen for diabetes or to diagnose patients with symptoms suggestive of diabetes.
+It can also be ordered in asymptomatic children or adults who are overweight or obese and have one or more risk factors for diabetes.
+Hemoglobin A1c should be ordered on all patients, starting at 45 years of age and thereafter at 3-year intervals if results are normal.
+In patients with prediabetes, hemoglobin A1c testing should be ordered yearly.
+To monitor patients with diabetes, hemoglobin A1c should be ordered at least twice yearly in patients who have achieved stable glycemic control and quarterly in patients whose treatment has recently changed or who are not meeting their goals. [back to top]

 When should I NOT order this test?

-A1c should not be ordered more frequently than every 3 months 2.
-Do not order this test to screen for or diagnose gestational diabetes or cystic fibrosis related diabetes.
-Do not order this test in patients with altered red cell turnover.
+Hemoglobin A1c should not be ordered more frequently than every 3 months.
+Do not order this test to screen for or diagnose gestational diabetes or cystic fibrosis-related diabetes.
+Do not order this test in patients with altered red blood cell turnover.
 Examples of such conditions include anemia, hemoglobinopathies, recent blood loss or transfusion, pregnancy, erythropoietin therapy and hemolysis. [back to top]

 How should I interpret the result?

-<7.0% as therapeutic target for non-pregnant adult diabetics, or <8.0% for those with limited life expectancy or where the harms of treatment outweigh the benefits. [back to top]
+<7.0% as therapeutic target for non-pregnant children or adults with diabetes, or <8.0% for those with limited life expectancy or where the harms of treatment outweigh the benefits. [back to top]

 Is the test result diagnostic/confirmatory of the condition?
 If not, is there a diagnostic/confirmatory test?

 Yes.
-An A1c result of 5.7-6.4 % indicates prediabetes while a result of ≥ 6.5% is diagnostic for diabetes.
-In the absence of unequivocal hyperglycemia, A1c results should be repeated using a new blood sample to confirm the diagnosis of diabetes. [back to top]
+A Hemoglobin A1c result of 5.7-6.4% indicates prediabetes while a result of ≥ 6.5% is one of four diagnostic criteria for diabetes.
+In the absence of unequivocal hyperglycemia, diagnosis of diabetes requires 2 abnormal tests – either 2 different abnormal tests from the same sample, or abnormal results from two separate samples. [back to top]

 Are there factors that can affect the lab result?